EllexiaLeonie/Face-Recognition-using-FastAPI/README.md

 # Face Recognition using FastAPI

 This project implements a face recognition system using FastAPI.
-It allows users to register their faces and login with their faces.
+It allows users to register their faces and recognize with their faces.

 ## Features

 - User registration: Users can register their faces by providing their names and uploading images of their faces.
-- User login: Users can log in by uploading image of their faces.
+- User recognizer/ login: Users can log in by uploading image of their faces.
 The system will recognize whether the face has been registered or not.

 ## Installation